curioustorvald/Terrarum/work_files/GameDesign/MISC_MECHNANICS.md

     Attacked thrice: All the NPCs within the same faction become hostile until the player is away

+Deceased HISTORICAL actors are stored to the inventory of DEBUG CHAR (id: 0x51621D) to make them not accidentally GC'd and for the lore.

 ## Ownership of lands ##

 * Codex of Real Estate → assign owner to the tiles → copy the information to the NPC instance